unscriptable/module-ideas/README.md

 Can we also have an "alternative" format that works in ES3/5?

+This format would not be as robust, of course.
+If devs attempt to use variabes in `require()` or deference these functions, their code will break in ES6.

 ```js
 // ModuleDeclaration ::= "module" ["("] [StringLiteral] [")"] ["("] ModuleFactory [")"]
 // ModuleFactory ::= "function" ModuleFactoryParameterList "{" ModuleFactoryBody "}"